unique-influence-tech/nanigans-reporting-api/README.md

 You'll have the option to leave the **site id** blank or provide a default value.

-If you leave the **site id** in the config, you'll be asked to provide one:
+If you leave the **site id** blank in the config, you'll be asked to provide one:

 ```python
 >>> import nanigans